The ACP Advocate Blog

 2. I would free physicians from the stranglehold of paperwork, rules, and mandates that do not improve patient care.
 I would implement a single, paperless billing system for all payers.
 I would order the makers of electronic health records to create ones that really make it easier for physicians to deliver better care, rather than imposing more burdens on them.
 I would require that all existing and new rules and regulations meet two simple standards: are they absolutely needed to protect the public and improve care, and are they achieving this objective in the least burdensome way possible?
 If not, get rid of them.

 3. I would make medical education free for physicians who go into primary care and I would put them at the top of the physician pay scale.
-I would remind the people that there is no one more valuable to patients and the health care system, then a well-trained primary care internist, family physician, or pediatrician.
+I would remind the people that there is no one more valuable to patients and the health care system, than a well-trained primary care internist, family physician, or pediatrician.

 4. I would order a ceasefire in the ongoing interprofessional battle between physicians and nurses, giving them 24 hours to reach an agreement on their respective roles and responsibilities in patient care, with the only requirement that the agreement must put the interests of patients first, not their own territorial interests.